faetea/Project-1/README.md

 **game board**
 - 9 squares & who moved in each square

 ### User Stories:

-**Story 1**
+> **Story 1**

-As a player, I can enter my name. (done)
+> As a player, I can enter my name. (done)

-**Story 2**
+> **Story 2**

-As the scoreboard, assign an icon. (done)
+> As the scoreboard, assign an icon. (done)

-**Story 3**
+> **Story 3**

-As a player, I can click on game board squares to claim them.
+> As a player, I can click on game board squares to claim them.

-**Story 4**
+> **Story 4**

-As the scoreboard, when there are 3 squares in a row the game is finished
+> As the scoreboard, when there are 3 squares in a row the game is finished

-**Story 5**
+> **Story 5**

-As the scoreboard, when game is finished, annouce scores and winner.
+> As the scoreboard, when game is finished, annouce scores and winner.

-**Story 6**
+> **Story 6**

-As the game, when score is annouced, ask "Play Again?"
+> As the game, when score is annouced, ask "Play Again?"

 ### Game Logic:

-- players each enter names, game remembers player names
-- player 1 chooses icon, game remembers that icon to represent player 1
-- player 2 chooses different icon, game remembers that icon to represent player 2
+1. Game prompts "What is your name?",  Player 1 enters name (or placeholder name is used)
+1. Game alerts "(player-name or placeholder), you are the first player.
+Your team is the Daleks!"
+1. For player 2, Game prompts "What is your name?",  Player 2 enters name (or placeholder name is used)
+1. Game alerts "(player-name or placeholder), you are the second player.
+Your team is the Doctor!"
+1. Game assigns Dalek icon to Player 1,  and displays Player 1 name on the scoreboard
+1. Game assigns Tardis icon to Player 2,  and displays Player 2 name on the scoreboard
-- player 1 clicks square, game places P1 icon in square
+1. Player 1 clicks square,  Game checks if there is already a piece in that square, if empty, places player 1 icon in square
+1. Game uses 'var = whoseTurn' and 'function switchTurn()' to keep track of whose turn it is
-- player 2 clicks square, game places P2 icon in square
+1. Player 2 takes turn,  Game checks if there is already a piece in that square, if empty, places player 2 icon in square
-- players continue
-- as soon as either player has 3 icons in a row, game annouces game finished!
-- game annouces score and winner
-- game asks "play again?"
+1. Repeat
+1. Game uses 'function getWinner()' to know when win state has been reached (three of same icons form a row)
+1. Once win state is reacted Game knows to set 'whoseTurn = 3' so that neither players icons can be placed anymore
+1. Game alerts "Game Over! (winner-name) has won!",  Confirms "Do you want to play again?",  Re-opens 'index.html'